ShimantoRahman/empulse/docs/guide/datasets.rst

 ========

 Everything in the previous stages needs a cost matrix.
-Writing one for your own problem is the subject of :ref:`cost_matrix`; these five datasets come with theirs already written.
+Writing one for your own problem is the subject of :ref:`cost_matrix`; these datasets come with theirs already written.

-Empulse bundles five real-world cost-sensitive datasets for benchmarking and for the examples throughout this documentation.
+Empulse ships loaders for cost-sensitive datasets, for benchmarking and for the examples throughout this documentation.
 Each one ships not just features and a target, but a :class:`~empulse.metrics.CostMatrix` encoding the business problem it came from — which is what makes them useful for value-driven work, where a plain feature matrix is not enough.
 They are also